taataa/tapspace/docs/glossary/v2/index.md

 An active geometric transformation changes the geometry but does not change its basis.
 For example, moving a box one meter left is an active transformation and viewing the box from other angle is a passive transformation.

+## affine element

+An enhanced HTML element in space, a Tapspace.js component.

 ## basis

 A basis defines the coordinate space of coordinates.
 A known basis allows us to represent the geometry in other bases.
+Each affine element provides a basis.

 Alternative names: coordinate system, coordinate space, frame of reference, reference frame